ueshita/godot-floatable-body/README.md

 ![](docs/basic_usage_2d.png)

-## Specification
+## Specification of parameters
-The parameters that are important for an object to float in water are
+Describes the parameters that are important for an `FloatableBody3D/2D` to float in water.
 - `Density` of `FluidArea3D/2D`.
   - The more fluid density you increase, the more buoyant the object will be.
 - `Mass` of `RigidBody3D/2D`.